 - Unplug your router from the power supply

-- Plug the broadband filter into the BT test socket
+- The BT test socket is behind the faceplate - plug the broadband filter into the test socket

 - Make sure your router is plugged in to the broadband filter